steffenfritz/filedriller/README.md

 ## filedriller

 filedriller walks a directory tree and inspects all regular files with [siegfried](https://www.itforarchivists.com/siegfried/).
-Furthermore it creates a UUIDv4, a hash sum (md5, sha1, sha256, sha512 or blake2b-512) and filedriller can check if the file is in the [NSRL](https://www.nist.gov/itl/ssd/software-quality-group/national-software-reference-library-nsrl).
+Furthermore it creates UUIDv4s, hash sums (md5, sha1, sha256, sha512 or blake2b-512) and filedriller can check if the file is in the [NSRL](https://www.nist.gov/itl/ssd/software-quality-group/national-software-reference-library-nsrl).

-The NSRL checks expects a Redis server that serves NSRL SHA-1 hashes.
+The NSRL check expects a Redis server that serves NSRL SHA-1 hashes.
 You can use [my docker image](https://hub.docker.com/r/ampoffcom/nslredis)

 ## Status